kddubey/cappr/README.md

 With this package's `predict_proba` interface, you no longer have to:
   1. study sampled completion strings which aren't in your label set
   2. figure out how to map them back to the label set
-  3. figure out how to transform or point multi-token labels to single tokens
+  3. figure out how to transform or point multi-token labels to single tokens, thus ignoring their semantic richness
-  4. ignore your prior over multi-token labels
+  4. ignore your prior over multi-token labels.
-  5. ignore the semantic richness of multi-token labels.

 This package just does one thing well: classification.
 It should be at least as good as CVS on single token label sets.
 It should be significantly better than